neuropsychology/NeuroKit.py/docs/api.rst

 API Reference
 #############
-This part of the documentation details the complete ``neurotools`` for python API.
+This part of the documentation details the complete ``neurokit`` for python API.

 .. automodule:: neurokit